 |Gas bottles (liquid propane)||If the gas bottles are in good condition, they are reconditioned and used again.
 If not, the metal is scrapped and recycled (see scrap metal above).|

-|Greenwaste and untreated timber||Greenwaste and untreated timber is sent to a greenwaste recycling facility where it is composted and mulched, ready for reuse.|
+|Greenwaste and untreated timber||Greenwaste and untreated timber are sent to a greenwaste recycling facility where it is composted and mulched, ready for reuse.|

-|Household recyclables||Household recyclables including firm plastics, metal, glass, paper and cardboard are made into many different products, either locally or exported for reprocessing.|
+|Household recyclables||Household recyclables including firm plastics, metal, glass, paper and cardboard are made into many different products for reprocessing.|

-|Lead acid car batteries||The battery acid is drained and the plastic and lead recovered.
+|Lead acid car batteries||The battery acid is drained and the plastic and lead are recovered.
 The plastic is recycled into new plastic products and the lead is melted into ingots and used to make building materials such as weatherproof roof flashing.|

-|Cardboard and paper||The cardboard and paper is pulped and processed into new Tetra pak or cardboard packaging such as beer boxes and cardboard displays.|
+|Cardboard and paper||The cardboard and paper is pulped and processed into new Tetra Pak or cardboard packaging such as beer boxes and cardboard displays.|

 |Expanded polystyrene (used in packaging)||This material is granulated and then recycled into a variety of products such as coat hangers and picture frames.|